Conflict catalog

 - land, air, UAV, border clashes

-The connected weapon archive should stay tied to direct field evidence, because open-source visibility in South Kordofan and Blue Nile is uneven.
+The connected weapon catalog should stay tied to direct field evidence, because open-source visibility in South Kordofan and Blue Nile is uneven.
 Current coverage includes documented Sudanese Armed Forces UAV use and should expand only when sources directly identify specific equipment in this conflict scope.

 Map